-• Alignment of Interests With Our Clients - Our business model aligns our interests with those of our clients.
+- Alignment of Interests With Our Clients Our business model aligns our interests with those of our clients.
 We have not asserted and will not assert our patents.
-We generate subscription fee revenue based on our published rate card rather than the value of the patent assets we acquire or the potential costs associated with defending against assertions related to our patent assets.
-As a result, we have relationships with our clients that are based on trust, enabling them to communicate with us without concern that the information shared will be used against them.

-- Network Effect As we add new clients, we generate new subscription fees that can be used to fund additional acquisitions of patent assets.
+The subscription fee is typically based on the rate card that is tied to a client's revenue or operating income rather than the value of the patent assets we acquire or the potential costs associated with defending against assertions related to our patent assets.
+As a result, we have relationships with our clients that are based on trust, enabling them to communicate with us without concern that the information shared will be used against them. - Network Effect As we add new clients, we generate new subscription fees that can be used to fund additional acquisitions of patent assets.
 These acquisitions enable us to further add new clients and to deliver greater value to our existing clients. - More Transparent Valuation Discussions Most participants in the patent market either assert patents or face patent assertions.
 Because we do not assert patents and are not likely to have patents asserted against us, we are able to have more open and transparent discussions about the value of patent assets than other market participants whose discussions are directly affected by litigation or the threat of litigation. - Patent Market Expertise Since our inception, we have been refining our processes for identifying potentially valuable patent assets, analyzing and evaluating those assets and executing transactions to acquire rights to those assets.
 We have developed an extensive set of skills, relationships, historical transaction data and methodologies for valuing patent assets.